lixitrixi/classical-chronicle/_articles/test-article.md

 updateDate: "March 11, 2020 at 18:00"
 updateMessage: "This article has been changed multiple times to show off certain features"
 graphic: No one
+description: "A test article to show off site features"
 ---
 This is a test article to serve as a status indicator.
 If you see this article as a normal website visitor, something has gone wrong.
 Please report this to me at [luke@bigring.org](mailto:luke@bigring.org).